 You will not achieve anything of meaning or value without significant effort over a very long time.

-At some point, endurance involves work, lots of hard work.
+At some point, the long run of leadership involves work, lots of hard work.
 There is no escape, but when you are pursuing a dream, guided by your values and experiencing joy, you can go the distance.

 You might not land the full fruition of your dreams, but your life will still be well lived with great meaning.